O.V.S.Bulleid - Chef Mechanical Engineer (CME) of the Southern Railway (1937 - 1948)

 The upper windows did not open as there was not sufficient clearance, thus the unit could get very hot in summer.
 Forced air ventilation was installed to try to get over this.
 Equipment to power this ventilation system was located in a cupboard beneath the large centre windows of each upper level compartment, and drew air from below the train and supplied it beneath the feet of passengers in the upper level compartments.
 The ventilation system was thermostatically controlled and under the overall control of the guard.
 Passengers often avoided the upper deck and often stood downstairs.
 The doors were flat, not having the camber of normal trains.
 Each door had a droplight with a quarter light above.
 Passenger communication was via a value situated above each door, there was no provision for an alarm in the upper compartments.

 When first delivered the units were in Southern Railway Malachite Green with black ends to the coaches and the under frames, the roof painted silver.
 There was no ownership markings, coach numbers placed on the left hand of the body sides.
 In 1958 at Lancing the now BR standard BR(S) darker green livery was applied along with the BR Lion and Wheel emblem on the side of the motor coaches.
 The livery was further adapted with small yellow panels on the driving ends upon the next overall at Eastleigh (1965), then full yellow ends appeared in 1968.
 The units were finally painted into all blue livery 28th September 1970 when they were also renumbered 4901/2 in order to release the fleet numbers for use on the experimental PEP units.
+They were always based at Slade Green Depot though out their life.

 The original intention of increasing capacity was not what happened in reality, the two units seated 1104 plus standing room as well.
 However the number of doors restricted the time taken to load/unload, each door now serving 24 as opposed to 12 in other suburban units.
 It was estimated that they extended platform loading and unloading times by as much as 36 per cent.
 Passengers also tended to try to avoid the upper deck would rather stay standing by the doors.
 There were also reports of an increase in accidents as the units had no footboards or external handles.